kannans89/ElmRepo/16_Architecture/16_Architecture.md

 <!-- Add a new image make circle shaped and arrows in different style -->
 !["Architecture"](https://github.com/kannans89/ElmRepo/blob/master/images/11_architecture1.JPG?raw=true)

+## How it works

+The **model** contains the application state for example if an application displays a list of customers then the state will contain each customer data.
+To display the state in a presentable way a **view** /html has to be generated.Once the user interacts with view by pressing a button or typing data in a form view generates signals called **messages**.
+Messages are passed to the the **update** method, which evaluates the messages and takes proper action .So the update method will generate a new model.

+The new model generates again a new view and it will lead to new interactions from user to signal messages ,that goes to update function which again creates a new model .So the cycle repeats as shown in the above diagram.

 ## Model

 Model deals with the application's state.